guillemontecinos/itp_spring_2020_thesis/README.md

 | Is capitalism realism real? | |

 ### Spectulative designs
-For this exerciese I'll take the question ***Where reality becomes real?*** a resarch question.
-It addresses the physicality of reality, that reality related to the space we inhabit and which is conceived in our mind as a logical representation of coordinates and vectors, whilst at the same time is experienced from the physicality of our body.
+For this exerciese I'll take the question ***Where reality becomes real?*** as a resarch question.
+It addresses the physical dimension of reality, that related to the space we inhabit and which is conceived in our minds as a logical representation of cartesian coordinates and vectors, whilst is experienced from the physicality of our body.
+The question presupposes we have no certainty the reality we assume as real is real, we the speculative designs should consider it.

+1. Handbook of good practices to test a reality is real.
+This set of procedures include all the aspects of everyday life a person should be aware in order to avoid buy a fake reality as a real reality.